NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 #### Example of retrieving file version information:

 The `https://api.gdc.cancer.gov/files/versions` enables search and retrieval of version information about a file.
 A file may be versioned if a file is updated by the GDC (e.g. using a new alignment algorithm or fixing a file that contained an error). `Version` refers to the instance of a particular file.
 Inputs can either be a list of UUIDs as shown in example 1 or a download manifest as shown in example 2.
+Output includes information about the current and latest version for any given file.

 ```Shell1
 curl 'https://api.gdc.cancer.gov/files/versions/1dd28069-5777-4ff9-bd2b-d1ba68e88b06,2a03abac-f1a2-49a9-a57c-7543739dd862'